shauray8/ai-notebooks/similarity-search/README.md

 21 - gather dataset and store it into json
 22 - gather more data, make a website, compile all of it together, deploy on google cloud run 23 - make an youtube video, write readme, document and comment well

+All of this can be done pretty easily with chatgpt actually !
+Only thing I have to do is to compile all of it together and get all the parsing done which would take most of the time !